 Think about it.
 What would happen to your business if a partner or member became critically ill or even worse, died?
 This could have the potential to cause significant financial problems for your business.

-Key person’s protection
+Key person’s protection insurance

 Businesses that rely heavily on the contribution of one or more key employees are financially at risk if those people were to pass away or can no longer work if they have being diagnosed with a critical illness.